 You won’t have to contribute to your emergency fund again until:

-(1) You use it for an emergency and need to re-build it (at which point you will be SO glad you had one rather than being stressed and/or having to liquidate your house/investment accounts/or other asset.
+(1) You use it for an emergency and need to re-build it (at which point you will be SO glad you had one rather than being stressed and/or having to liquidate your house/investment accounts/or other assets.

 or